getty-zig/getty.so/pages/guide/deserializers.md

         // 👋 Here's what we're doing:
         //
         //      1.
 Parse a token from the JSON data.
         //      2.
-Check to see if the token is a Boolean.
+Check to see if the token is a JSON Boolean.
         //      3.
 Deserialize the token into a Getty Boolean (token == .True).
         //      4.
 Pass the Getty Boolean to the visitor, v. if (try self.tokens.next()) |token| {